c1au6i0/extractus/README.md

 ### PubChem Database

-PubChem is a public repository for information on the biological activities of small molecules.
+PubChem is an open chemistry database at the NIH.
 It provides information on chemical structures, identifiers, chemical and physical properties, biological activities, safety and toxicity information, patents, literature citations, and more.

-A series of functions that rely on the `webchem` package are used to extract chemical information, Globally Harmonized System (GHS) classification data, or flavor classification from PubChem.
+A series of functions that rely on the `webchem` package are used to extract chemical information, Globally Harmonized System (`GHS`) classification data, or flavor classification from PubChem.

 The function `extr_chem_info` retrieves chemical information of